vedang/vedang.me/content/blog/problems-in-system76-oryx-pro.md

 +++
-title = "Problems in my brand new System76 Oryx Pro laptop" author = ["Vedang Manerikar"] date = 2019-05-31T00:00:00+05:30 tags = ["linux", "popos", "system76", "laptops"] categories = ["tools"] draft = false toc = true
+title = "Problems in my brand new System76 Oryx Pro laptop" author = ["Vedang Manerikar"] date = 2019-05-31T22:51:00+05:30 lastmod = 2020-03-25T22:54:54+05:30
+tags = ["laptops", "system76", "popos", "linux"]
+categories = ["tools"]
+draft = false
+creator = "Emacs 26.1 (Org mode 9.3.2 + ox-hugo)"
+toc = true
 +++

 ## **Important Note** {#important-note}

 I'm enjoying using a Linux laptop after years of development on the Macbook, and this post is more a list of issues I personally faced on moving to Linux after 7 years of development on the Macbook.
 I'd written a similar thing when I'd moved to the Macbook for the first time.
 Hopefully, this will help someone else moving to this particular laptop.
 This is not a "look, linux sux" post.
 The Oryx Pro is a great machine, and is a far better experience than the overall Linux experience I remember from 2012.

 ## Emacs is unusable due to constant movement of the cursor. {#emacs-is-unusable-due-to-constant-movement-of-the-cursor-dot}